 Chassis

-The Ford Transit chassis offers stability, safety technology, and a comfortable driving position.
-It performs well at altitude and across long highway stretches.
+The Ford Transit chassis offers steady handling, safety tech, and a comfortable driving position.
+It performs well at high elevation and across long highway stretches.

 Engine

 Most Transit camper vans feature EcoBoost engines.
-These provide strong torque, smooth acceleration, and reliable performance in varied terrain.
+These provide strong torque, smooth pickup, and steady power in varied terrain.

 Size

-Available roof heights allow travelers to stand comfortably inside, while different wheelbases support a range of layouts without sacrificing drivability.
+Available roof heights allow travelers to stand with ease inside, while different wheelbases support a range of layouts without giving up easy handling.

 Amenities